 deleted entirely.
 On this occasion, it was concluded that any material that emphasised the horrors of sexual violence, whilst not focussing principally on nudity, could be reinstated.
 However, the moments that seemed to focus on nudity in a prurient and

 exploitative manner, as well as the moments that emphasised the enjoyment of the rapists, were still subjected to cuts.
 In total, two minutes 54 seconds were cut in 2011.

-pre-cut reframed version was passed 18 with an additional 41s of cuts for:
+UK: A pre-cut reframed version was passed 18 with an additional 41s of cuts for:

 2006 International Trading/Screen Entertainment Special Edition R0 DVD